Contents

 They are particularly useful when combined with a virtual host.

-For example, by creating a DNS for 'example', CouchDB
+For example, by creating a DNS for 'example', CouchDB can be

 configured to use the path '/example/_design/pry/_rewrite'.